 Reason: 02 — Dirty or Contaminated Materials

-Any dirt or contaminant substances on the welding surface will result in molten metal spitting, leading to a weld spatter.
-It would reduce the material’s weldability.
+Any dirt or contaminant substances on the welding surface will result in molten metal spitting, leading to a excessive spatter.
+It would reduce the base material’s weldability.
 Presence of oil, dirt, dust, or other substances on the welding surface might lead to slag inclusions hampering the welding process.

 Moreover, welding on dirty or contaminated surfaces may cause porosity (a weak, bubble-filled weld with a small hole or pores).